ropetow/obscenity-plus/README.md

 ## Copyright

-Copyright (c) 2012 Thiago Jackiw.
+Copyright (c) 2025 Ropetow.
 See LICENSE.txt for further details.